All about Cottontail Rabbits

 Playful young cottontails.
 (Daniela Corno / Stockxchng; PD)

 Cottontails are built for speed, jumping, and agility.
-They have powerful legs and large back feet, which enables them to run at up to 18 miles per hour (29 kmh) for up to half a mile (0.8 km).
-Not just that, but they can turn on a dime in a zig-zag pattern as they go to confuse predators.
+They have powerful legs and large back feet, which enable them to run up to 18 miles per hour (29 km) for up to half a mile (0.8 km).
+Not only that, but they can turn on a dime in a zig-zag pattern to confuse predators.
 If they must, they’re also strong swimmers.

 Senses

 Have you noticed that rabbits twitch their nose?
-They do it between 20 and 120 times a minute, and for a good reason: They’re smelling scents in the air.
-The twitching exposes some of the one-hundred million sensing receptors they have in their nose, which makes an already-exceptional sense of smell even more delicate.
-(Humans, by comparison, have merely five or six million receptors.)
+They do it between twenty and 120 times a minute, and for a good reason: They’re smelling scents in the air.
+The twitching exposes some of the 100 million sensing receptors in their nose, making an already-exceptional sense of smell even more delicate.
+(Humans, by comparison, have a mere 5 or 6 million receptors.)
 Watch a rabbit twitching its nose

-Cottontails can see and hear pretty much everything that’s around them.
-Their hearing is especially keen.
 They can move their long ears back and forth, and separately, too, which helps them determine a sound’s direction.
-And, the ears are cupped, which helps to catch and amplify sound waves.
+The ears are also cupped, which helps to catch and amplify sound waves.

 Photo of cottontail rabbit showing cupped shape of its ears.